bouffalolab/bl_docs/BL808_RM/en/RST/UART.rst

 Two ways for hardware flow control of the transmitter:

-- The cr_urx_rts_sw_mode in the register uart_sw_mode is 0: RTS goes high when cr_urx_en in the register urx_config is not turned on or the RX FIFO is almost full (one byte left).
+- Hardware control (the cr_urx_rts_sw_mode in the register uart_sw_mode is 0): RTS goes high when cr_urx_en in the register urx_config is not turned on or the RX FIFO is almost full (one byte left).

-- The cr_urx_rts_sw_mode in the register uart_sw_mode is 1: The level of RTS can be changed by configuring cr_urx_rts_sw_val in the register URX_SW_MODE.
+- Software control(the cr_urx_rts_sw_mode in the register uart_sw_mode is 1): The level of RTS can be changed by configuring cr_urx_rts_sw_val in the register uart_sw_mode.

-DMA Transfer Mode
+DMA Transfer
 -------------
-UART supports the DMA transfer mode.
-To enable this mode, you must set the thresholds of TX FIFO and RX FIFO through tx_fifo_th and rx_fifo_th in the register uart_fifo_config_1.
-When this mode is enabled, if tx_fifo_cnt in the uart_fifo_config_1 is greater than tx_fifo_th, the DMA TX request will be triggered.
-After DMA is configured, when receiving this request, DMA will transfer data from memory to TX FIFO as configured.
-If the rx_fifo_cnt in uart_fifo_config_1 is larger than rx_fifo_th, the DMA RX request will be triggered.
-After DMA is configured, when receiving this request, DMA will transfer the data in RX FIFO to the memory as configured.
-In the transmission mode, to ensure correct data transfer by the DMA TX Channel, the Channel configuration must meet the condition that transferWidth multiplied by burstSize is less than or equal to the preset tx_fifo_th plus 1.
+UART supports DMA transfer.
+Using DMA transfer, the TX and RX FIFO thresholds need to be set respectively by tx_fifo_th and rx_fifo_th in register uart_fifo_config_1.
+When this mode is enabled, if tx_fifo_cnt in uart_fifo_config_1 is greater than tx_fifo_th, a DMA TX request will be triggered.
+After the DMA is configured, when the DMA receives the request, it will move the data from the memory to the TX FIFO according to the settings.
+If the rx_fifo_cnt in uart_fifo_config_1 is greater than rx_fifo_th, the DMA RX request will be triggered.
+After the DMA is configured, when the DMA receives the request, it will transfer the data of the RX FIFO to the memory according to the settings.

+In order to ensure the correctness of the data transferred by the chip DMA TX Channel, the following conditions need to be met in the Channel configuration: (transferWidth * burstSize) ≤ (tx_fifo_th + 1).

-In the transmission mode, to ensure complete data transfer by the DMA RX Channel, the Channel configuration must meet the condition that transferWidth multiplied by burstSize is equal to the preset tx_fifo_th plus 1.
+In order to ensure the integrity of the data transferred by the chip DMA RX Channel, the following conditions need to be met in the Channel configuration: (transferWidth * burstSize) = (rx_fifo_th + 1).

 Support for LIN Bus
 -------------